alyakin314/alyakin314.github.io/index.md

 <br/>
 <br/>

-I am a Masters student at Johns Hopkins University in Applied Mathematics and Statistics.
+I am a Masters student at Johns Hopkins University degree in Applied Mathematics and Statistics.
 I am advised by Professor Avanti Atheya.
 I also work with  Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
-My research interests primarily lie in the domains of Statistical Learning and its applications to biomedical problems.
+My current work is primarily in computational statistics, mixture estimates, and statistical inference for high-dimensional and graph data.

 I graduated from the Johns Hopkins University in 2019 with a Bachelor of Science in Computer Science and Applied Mathematics and Statistics.